-Disposal of waste
+Disposal of waste, including sharps

-Waste contaminated with blood and/or blood stained body fluids from a person with a confirmed or suspected blood-borne virus, should be disposed of into the appropriate infectious waste stream.
-Refer to the 'Safe disposal of waste Policy for General Practice'.
+Waste, including sharps contaminated with blood and/or blood stained body fluids from a person with a confirmed or suspected blood-borne virus, should be disposed of into the appropriate infectious waste stream.
+Refer to the 'Safe disposal of waste, including sharps Policy for General Practice'.